The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

-7. Get reusable Keurig pods
+7. Use reusable Keurig pods

-To solve both of those problems, I got some reusable coffee pods that I could use my own ground coffee in.
-Here are some to try – make sure whatever kind you buy is compatible with the Keurig model brewer you have.
+To solve both of those problems, I got some reusable coffee pods that I put my own freshly ground coffee into and still use in my Keurig.
+Here are some to try – make sure whatever kind you buy is compatible with the Keurig model that you have.

 9. Re-purpose empty glass jars

-10. Save empty plastic containers to start seedlings or to store leftovers
+10. Save plastic containers to grow seedlings

 12. Eat seasonal whole foods

-Additionally, it cuts back on packaging waste and carbon footprints of food factories.
-Eating whole food goes hand in hand with eating seasonal.
+Additionally, it cuts back on packaging waste and the carbon footprints of food factories.
+Eating whole food goes hand in hand with eating seasonally.
 Find out what produce is in season near you here.